MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 #### Leading and trailing spaces in strings are ignored

 In MIM, you can enter strings with leading and trailing spaces, but the MIM system ignores those spaces.
-If you submit a string with a leading and trailing space, the synchronization engine and Web services ignores those spaces.
+If you submit a string with a leading and trailing space, the synchronization engine and Web services ignore those spaces.

 #### Empty strings do not equal null